AshmitThakur23/AshmitThakur23/README.md

 ---

-**`🔥 WHAT I'M BUILDING RIGHT NOW`**
+## **WHAT I'M BUILDING RIGHT NOW**

-🤖 **AI Agents** — Intelligent systems that can plan, reason, use tools, and remember context
+• AI Agents — Intelligent systems that can plan, reason, use tools, and remember context 🤖
-🧠 **Deep Learning** — Transformers, diffusion models, and multimodal architectures from scratch
+• Deep Learning — Transformers, diffusion models, and multimodal architectures from scratch 🧠
-🔗 **RAG Pipelines** — Smart retrieval, embeddings, and prompt engineering for real-world apps
+• RAG Pipelines — Smart retrieval, embeddings, and prompt engineering for real-world apps 🔗
-☁️ **Cloud AI** — Deploying models on Azure & GCP with Docker and clean CI/CD
+• Cloud AI — Deploying models on Azure & GCP with Docker and clean CI/CD ☁️
-💻 **Full-Stack AI Apps** — Python × TypeScript, building end-to-end from API to UI
+• Full-Stack AI Apps — Python × TypeScript, building end-to-end from API to UI 💻
-📊 **MLOps** — Experiment tracking, model versioning, and production-ready pipelines
+• MLOps — Experiment tracking, model versioning, and production-ready pipelines 📊
-🔐 **Responsible AI** — Building systems that are safe, fair, and transparent
+• Responsible AI — Building systems that are safe, fair, and transparent 🔐

 ---

-**`🚀 WHAT DRIVES ME`**
+## **WHAT DRIVES ME**

-- 🇮🇳 **Proud to build from India** — proving that world-class AI talent comes from here
+• Proud to build from India — proving that world-class AI talent comes from here 🇮🇳
-- 🧪 **Learn by doing** — I don't just read papers, I reproduce them and build on top
+• Learn by doing — I don’t just read papers, I reproduce them and build on top 🧪
-- 🛠️ **Engineer first** — every project has clean code, good docs, and a working demo
+• Engineer first — every project has clean code, documentation, and a working demo 🛠️
-- 🌍 **Impact over hype** — I care about AI that solves real problems for real people
+• Impact over hype — focused on solving real problems with practical AI 🌍
-- 📚 **Always learning** — new tech every week, mini-projects, hands-on experiments
+• Always learning — exploring new technologies through consistent hands-on work 📚
 <br/>

 <p align="center">